Top way to make Pork Belly Chashu Ramen at home

 Pork Belly Chashu Rame

-Cold ramen salad: a creative way to enjoy leftover chashu.
+Cold ramen salad: A creative way to enjoy leftover chashu.

 • Can I freeze leftover chashu?
 Yes, you can freeze leftover chashu.
 Wrap it tightly in plastic wrap and place it in an airtight container or freezer bag.
 It should be good for up to 2-3 months.